SalesTim/tech-hub/src/app/api/webhooks.md

 ```

 ### Verifying Webhooks
 Webhooks sent by SalesTim can be verified by calculating a digital signature.
-Each webhook request includes a `X-SalesTim-Signature` header.
+If a secret has been defined, webhook requests includes a `X-SalesTim-Signature` header.
 To verify that the request came from SalesTim, compute the HMAC hex digest of the request body, generated using the SHA-256 hash function and the secret as the HMAC key.
 If they match, then you can be sure that the webhook was sent from SalesTim.

 Here are a comprehensive list of examples for multiple languages: